The Weeknd tour: setlist and ticket details

 When and where is he performing next?

-He will be playing at Raymond James Stadium in Tampa, Florida on Thursday (4 August).
+He will be playing at Hard Rock Stadium in Miami Garden today (6 August).

-The full address of the stadium is: 4201 N Dale Mabry Hwy, Tampa, FL 33607, United States
+The full address of the stadium is: 347 Don Shula Dr, Miami Gardens, FL 33056, United States

 What time does the concert start?